Cozy Peach Kitchen

 You can immersion blend half of the soup for a thicker consistency.
 If it's still not thick enough you blend in a drained can of black beans.

-Let thaw overnight in the fridge when ready to use.
+• Reheating from frozen: Let thaw overnight in the fridge when ready to use.
 Reheat completely on the stove or in the microwave.

 Looking for similar recipes?

 Did you try this recipe?
-You can leave a star rating ⭐️⭐️⭐️⭐️⭐️ in the recipe card or a review down in the comments section.
-I always appreciate your feedback!
-You can also follow along on my YouTube, Instagram, TikTok, and Pinterest or sign up for my newsletter!
+You can leave a star rating in the recipe card or a review in the comments below.
+Or check out my cookbook and keep up to date with my YouTube, Instagram, TikTok, or newsletter!

 5 from 3 votes

-Prep Time10 mins
+Prep Time 10 minutes mins

-Servings: 6 servings (1.5 cups each)
+Servings 6 servings (1.5 cups each)

 Ingredients